USEPA/workshops/lessons/r_basics.md

 4. Create a new "R Script" in the Source Pane, save that file into your newly created project and name it "r1_introR.R".
 It'll just be a blank text file at this point.

+5. Add a single line to this script with the following text: `ls()`.
+This is an R function that lists objects in your current environment.
+Use the various ways we showed to send this command to the R Console.
+Also, try typing this directly into the R Console and hit `Enter` to run it.

-##Functions and basic syntax
+## Functions and basic syntax

 R is a functional programming language and as such, most everything you do uses a function.

 The basic syntax of function follows the form: `function_name(arg1, arg2, ...)`.
-With the base install, you will gain access to many (2950).
-For instance:
+With the base install, you will gain access to many (3059 functions, to be exact).
+Some examples:

 ```r